memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 will be mapped to the `hello` module and a `py_hello.py` script will be mapped to the `py_hello.py` module.

-If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g. when using Docker).
+If you want to change the directory in which Memgraph searches for transformation modules, just change or extend the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g. when using Docker).

 ## Utility procedures for transformations